-PTO/AIA/01 (06-12) Approved for use through 05/31/2024.
-OMB 0651-0032 U.S. Patent and Trademark Office; U.S. DEPARTMENT OF COMMERCE Under the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMS control number.
+Under the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMS control number.

-LARATION (37 CFR 1.63) FOR UTILITY OR DESIGN APPLICATION USING AN APPLICATION DATA SHEET (37 CFR 1.76) Title of Invention SYSTEMS AND METHODS FOR IMPROVING SLEEP WITH THERAPEUTIC NASAL TREATMENT As the below w named inventor, I hereby declare that: This declars United States application or PCT international application number 17/225,560 filed on April 8, 2021 The above-i identified application was made or authorized to be made by me.
-I believe tha it I am the original inventor or an original joint inventor of a claimed invention in the application. mowledge that any willful false statement made in this declaration is punishable under 18 U.S.C.
-1001 prisonment of not more than five (5) years, or both.
-Delificantes(or WARNING: contribute to (other than a to support a petitioners/a USPTO.
+DECLARATION (37 CFR 1.63) FOR UTILITY OR DESIGN APPLICATION USING AN APPLICATION DATA SHEET (37 CFR 1.76)

+Title of Invention SYSTEMS AND METHODS FOR IMPROVING SLEEP WITH THERAF TREATMENT EUTIC NASAL As the belo low named inventor, I hereby declare that: This declar United States application or PCT international application number 17/225,560 filed on April 8, 2021) The above- e-identified application was made or authorized to be made by me.
+I believe tha hat I am the original inventor or an original joint inventor of a claimed invention in the application. icknowledge that any willful false statement made in this declaration is punishable under 18 U.S.C imprisonment of not more than five (5) years, or both.), 1001 WARNING: contribute to (other than a to support a petitioners/a USPTO.
 Pe application (patent.
-Furt referenced in oplicant is cautioned to avoid submitting personal information in documents filed in a patent application that may identity theft.
-Personal information such as social security numbers, bank account numbers, or credit card numbers a check or credit card authorization form PTO-2038 submitted for payment purposes) is never required by the USPTC petition or an application.
-If this type of personal information is included in documents submitted to the USPTO, ipplicants should consider redacting such personal information from the documents before submitting them to the stitioner/applicant is advised that the record of a patent application is available to the public after publication of the unless a non-publication request in compliance with 37 CFR 1.213(a) is made in the application) or issuance of a hermore, the record from an abandoned application may also be available to the public if the application is n a published application or an issued patent (see 37 CFR 1.14).
-Checks and credit card authorization forms ubmitted for payment purposes are not retained in the application file and therefore are not publicly available.
-LEGAL NA AME OF INVENTOR Inventor: David Townley Date (Optional) Signature: Devid Tim Ly Note: An appl been previous lication data sheet (PTO/SB/14 or equivalent), including naming the entire inventive entity, must accompany this form or must have sly filed.
-Use an additional PTO/AIA/01 form for each additional inventor. comply with ar currently valid estimated to a maintaining the other aspect o and Trademark Incy may not conduct or sponsor, and a person is not required to respond to, nor shall a person be subject to a penalty for failure to n information collection subject to the requirements of the Paperwork Reduction Act of 1995, unless the information collection has a OMB Control Number.
-The OMB Control Number for this information collection is 0651-0032.
-Public burden for this form is verage 1 minute per response, including the time for reviewing instructions, searching existing data sources, gathering and e data needed, and completing and reviewing the information collection.
-Send comments regarding this burden estimate or any if this information collection, including suggestions for reducing this burden to the Chief Administrative Officer.
-United States Patent k Office, P O. Box 1450, Alexandria, VA 22313-1450 or email InformationCollection@uspto.gov.
-DO NOT SEND FEES OR FORMS TO THIS ADDRESS.
+Furr referenced i /applicant is cautioned to avoid submitting personal information in documents filed in a patent app to identity theft.
+Personal information such as social security numbers, bank account numbers, on a check or credit card authorization form PTO-2038 submitted for payment purposes) is never not a petition or an application.
+If this type of personal information is included in documents submitted applicants should consider redacting such personal information from the documents before submitted applicant is advised that the record of a patent application is available to the public after a non-publication request in compliance with 37 CFR 1.213(a) is made in the application urthermore, the record from an abandoned application may also be available to the public if the add in a published application or an issued patent (see 37 CFR 1.14).
+Checks and credit card, authors submitted for payment purposes are not retained in the application file and therefore are not, put or credit card numbers equired by the USPTO and to the USPTO, nitting them to the r publication of the n) or issuance of a pplication forms LEGAL N NAME OF INVENTOR Inventor: .
+Signature David Townley Date (Optional): pplication data sheet (PTO/SB/14 or equivalent), including naming the entire inventive entity, must accompany this form or must have

+A Federal agency may not conduct or sponsor, and a person is not required to respond to, nor shall a person be subject to a penalty for failure to comply with an information collection subject to the requirements of the Paperwork Reduction Act of 1995, unless the information collection has a currently valid OMB Control Number, The OMB Control Number for this information collection is 0651-0032.
+Public burden for this form is estimated to average 1 minute per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the information collection.
+Send comments regarding this burden estimate or any other aspect of this information collection, including suggestions for reducing this burden to the Chief Administrative Officer, United States Patent and Trademark Office, P.O.
+Box 1450, Alexandria, VA 22313-1450 or email InformationCollection@uspto.gov.
+DO NOT SEND FEES OR COMPLETED FORMS TO THIS ADDRESS.
 If filing this completed form by mail, send to: Commissioner for Patents, P.O.
-Box 1450,
+Box 1458, Alexandria, VA 22313-1450.